gcallah/hambone/chaps/chap2.md

 The Shepherd Real Estate office was in a storefront across the street from Denmark Hardware.
 The office was very utilitarian.
 The walls needed a new coat of paint and the floor was scuffed up linoleum.
-The furniture was a couple of old desks that had been bought at a secondhand store, and one longer "conference" table that could be folded up if needed and brought to a church function for use as a serving table.
+The furniture was a couple of old desks that had been bought at a secondhand store, and one longer "conference" table that could be folded up if needed and brought to a church dinner for use as a serving table.

-Claude and Gertie were seated at one side of that table, meeting with Thaddeus Stevens and Alastair McIntyre who sat on the other.
-Claude addressed the two young men, saying, "First of all, I want to thank you for taking the trip down from Clemson to help us out.
-Y'all been friends with Hampton for a long time.
-And he actin' all crazy now.
+Claude and Gertie were seated at one side of that table, and they were meeting with Thaddeus Stevens and Alastair McIntyre who sat on the other.
+Claude addressed the two young men: "First of all, I wanna thank you for coming down from Clemson to help us out.
+Y'all been friends with Hampton for a long time, and he actin' as crazy as an outhouse rat.
 So we gotta figure out what wrong with him."

 Gertie added, "He talk about y'all all the time, and we know he listen to you.
 So maybe you can help us out here, and figure out what goin' on with him?"

 Thaddeus held his arms open wide.
 "Hey, we ready to help you out, however we can."

-Alastair said, "Yeah, I'm with Thaddeus here!"
+Alastair said, "Yeah, what Thaddeus said!"

 Gertie added, "We do appreciate you, so please go see him as soon as you can.
 We gotta know what gone wrong with my boy."

 Thaddeus and Alastair left the office.
 They met Winthrop at the door as he entered.

 Claude looked up from the table with surprise.
-"Winnie, what bring you here?"
+"Winnie, what brings you here?"

 "You been saying how Hampton been looking mighty upset."